Find Your Focus: Photography

-The program runs 8 weeks total, featuring 7 in-depth courses plus a wrap party to celebrate what you’ve built and connect with fellow creatives.
-Topics include photography, lighting, video production, and essential business fundamentals to help you turn creativity into opportunity.
+This program runs 8 weeks total, featuring 7 in-depth courses plus a wrap party to celebrate what you’ve built and connect with fellow creatives.
+Topics include camera settings, lighting and visual styles, pre and post-production best practices , and essential business fundamentals to help you turn effort into results and opportunity.

 City Creative Studios members receive additional discounts based on their membership tier, making it even easier to invest in your growth.